 There are many types of sleep apnea: obstructive sleep apnea, central sleep apnea, and complex sleep apnea syndrome also known as treatment-emergent central sleep apnea.

-Risk factors for obstructive sleep apnoea include:
+Risk factors for obstructive sleep apnea include:

-Risk factors for central sleep apnoea include:
+Risk factors for central sleep apnea include:

-Some sleep apnoea symptoms are gasping for air during sleep, short episodes when you stop breathing, a dry mouth and waking up with a headache.
+Some sleep apnea symptoms are gasping for air during sleep, short episodes when you stop breathing, a dry mouth and waking up with a headache.
 Other symptoms are insomnia, hypersomnia, irritability, moodiness and low attention span.

-A: When you have sleep apnoea it is not possible to have a restful, good night’s sleep so you always display daytime fatigue and irritability.
+A: When you have sleep apnea it is not possible to have a restful, good night’s sleep so you always display daytime fatigue and irritability.
 You are at risk of high blood pressure and heart problems.
 Other conditions that you may develop are type 2 diabetes and fatty liver.
 Besides, your partner may be sleep-deprived due to your loud snoring!